When looking for restaurants in Bora Bora, you‘re really in store for a treat!

-I settled into a table with a bottle of excellent rioja and enjoyed the honestly amazing views out over the water.
-The menu here is Polynesian-French fusion, and I promise you you’ll find lots of flavours you’ve never tried before – it’s a proper culinary adventure.
+Settled into a table with a bottle of excellent rioja and enjoy the honestly amazing views out over the water.
+The menu here is Polynesian-French fusion, and you’re sure to find lots of flavours you’ve never tried before – it’s a real culinary adventure.

 The menu is dominated by super fresh seafood, with mouth-watering delicacies like mahi-mahi, yellowfin tuna, blue lobster, lagoon fish and sea scallops on offer.
-There’s something really magical about dining on the most perfectly cooked seafood overlooking the water – I’d mark this place as unmissable on your visit to Bora Bora.
+There’s something really magical about dining on the most perfectly cooked seafood overlooking the water – unmissable on your visit to Bora Bora.

-Best for: Although there is a children’s menu on offer here, this thatched-roof venue is really a super romantic place to dine – I’d recommend it particularly for couples and honeymooners.
+Best for: Although there is a children’s menu on offer here, this thatched-roof venue is really a super romantic place to dine, so we recommend it particularly for couples and honeymooners.

 Don’t miss: Meat eaters on a special celebration might be tempted by the incredible Chateaubriand to share.
-I would also highly recommend the steamed mahi-mahi here.
+We also highly recommend the steamed mahi-mahi.

 Lagoon Restaurant by Jean-Georges, St. Regis Bora Bora